camunda/camunda-docs/docs/apis-tools/tasklist-api/tasklist-api-tutorial.md

 ## Before moving forward

-If you have all the prerequisites from the getting started section above, you should have cloned a repo with the complete demo application we're going to build over this tutorial.
+If you have all the prerequisites from the getting started section above, you will have cloned a repo with the complete demo application we're going to build over this tutorial.
 The default branch in this repo has the complete application, so we need to `checkout` to the branch `0-getting-started` before proceeding.

 Inside the repo folder, you'll find some files and two folders, one of these folders is called `demo-data/` and the other `frontend/`.
 As it might be evident inside each of these folders, there are two different projects.